tensorflow/tfjs-models/depth-estimation/README.md

 This package provides models for running depth estimation in TensorFlow.js.

-## Portrait Depth API
+## AR Portrait Depth API

-This portrait depth model estimates per-pixel depth (the distance to the camera center) for a single portrait image, which can be further used for creative applications.
+This AR portrait depth model estimates per-pixel depth (the distance to the camera center) for a single portrait image, which can be further used for creative applications.
 (See [DepthLab](https://augmentedperception.github.io/depthlab/) for potential applications).